 I think it was maybe 30+ years ago that possibly Yoshinoya had attempted to establish themselves in Colorado, but they were probably the last major Japanese based chain.

 The only thing close to a Japanese chain are the Japanese-American based ones who survived or opened up shop recently were Benihana and Nobu Matsuhisa?

 If you are not familiar with Gyu-Kaku, they are a Japanese “yakiniku” (yaki=”grilled” and “niku” beef) restaurant.

 Yakiniku is derived from Korean BBQ, but just like ramen being from China, curry being from India, to tempura coming from Portugal, all the dishes and the way the restaurant operates is very Japanese.
-In fact, it is one of the few chains aside from Yoshinoya that I’ll see in Japan where I’m tempted to visit (700+ locations) although I have yet to go to one.
-Yoshinoya on the other the hand, you can find me in one in Japan at about 2-3am slightly drunk, but in the U.S., you couldn’t get me to go to one unless I’m blackout drunk or roofied (I’m not hinting at or suggesting anything here).
+In fact, it is one of the few chains aside from Yoshinoya that I’ll see in Japan where I’m tempted to visit one of the 700+ locations although I have yet to go to one.
+Yoshinoya on the other the hand, you can find me in one in Japan at about 2-3 am slightly drunk, but in the U.S., you couldn’t get me to go to one unless I’m blackout drunk or roofied (I’m not hinting at or suggesting anything here).

-It’s well worth the download because most of the food is anywhere from 100 to 250 points on average, and it doesn’t take much to build points in which you do through just by downloading the app (100 points), frequent dining (points based on your bill), referrals (50 points), or you get points because its your birthday (100).
-It’s why I highly recommend that you download the app although keep in mind that not all locations participate in the promotions (they are individually franchised).
+It’s well worth the download because most of the food is anywhere from 100 to 250 points on average, and it doesn’t take much to build points which you do by downloading the app (100 points), frequent dining (points based on your bill), referrals (50 points), or you get points because its your birthday (100 points).
+It’s why I highly recommend that you download the app although keep in mind that not all locations participate in the promotions because they are individually franchised.